openvinotoolkit/openvino_tensorflow/README.md

 ### Option 3: Build nGraph bridge from source

-if you are planning to contribute or planning to run unit testsinstall the nGraph bridge using the TensorFlow source tree as follows:
+if you are planning to contribute or planning to run unit tests install the nGraph bridge using the TensorFlow source tree as follows:

 #### Prepare the build environment